 An employee who is an incumbent in a position that is reclassified into a lower or higher pay group shall be compensated in accordance with the Personnel Management Procedures.

-Reclassification recommendations from the County Judge or Personnel Management Committee will be subject to Commissioners' Court approval during the normal budget procedure for the following fiscal year.
+Reclassification recommendations from the Personnel Management Committee will be subject to Commissioners' Court approval during the normal budget procedure for the following fiscal year.

 REORGANIZATION SCHEDULE